kimfetti/Conferences/PyCon_2020/mini_project_ideas.md

 ---

 Finished with your project?
-Let us know your results on Twitter! #pycon2020 @kimberlyfessel
+Let us know your results on Twitter and/or LinkedIn! #pycon2020 @kimberlyfessel